 Experienced judges know that, more often than not, both parties are at fault.
 There are also several situations where false domestic violence accusations are common:

 There must also be evidence of physical injury, but these cases are extremely complicated.
-The reason is because police are required by Michigan law to make an arrest when domestic violence is reported.
-Due to the hearsay nature of these cases, it is necessary to find an experienced attorney who can properly defend your case.
+The reason is that police are required by Michigan law to make an arrest when domestic violence is reported.
+Due to the hearsay nature of these cases, it is necessary to find an experienced Michigan domestic violence lawyer who can properly defend your case.

-At Schwartz Law, we are experts in defending individuals charged with domestic violence.
+At the Schwartz Law, we are experts in defending individuals charged with domestic violence.
 We ensure your rights are protected and work hard to find the best outcome for your case.
-Call (248) 930-5019 now for a free consultation.
+Call (248) 266-8720 now for a free consultation.